LadybirdBrowser/ladybird/Documentation/CodingStyle.md

 **Important: Make sure you use `clang-format` version 18 or later!**

-This document describes the coding style used for C++ code in the Serenity Operating System project.
+This document describes the coding style used for C++ code in the Ladybird Browser project.
 All new code should conform to this style.

 We'll definitely be tweaking and amending this over time, so let's consider it a living document. :)